jigx-com/jigx-docs-examples/docs/Datasource/static.md

 :::

 ::::VerticalSplitItem
-In this example static data is used to create the data need for selection in the `component.dropdown`.&#x20;
+In this example static data is used to create the data need for selection in the `component.dropdown`.

-See the full code sample on <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-static-data/static-datasource/static-list.jigx" target="_blank">Github</a>.
+See the full code sample on [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-static-data/static-datasource/static-list.jigx).

 :::CodeblockTabs
 dropdown.jigx